 Going to uni or college in 2023 to 2024?

-Applications for full-time undergraduate courses in 2023 to 2024 are now open!
+Applications for full-time and part-time undergraduate and postgraduate courses in 2023 to 2024 are now open!

 Visit our dedicated page on Gov.uk to find out when it’s time to apply and for more information on what you can get.